logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

    :depth: 1

-Some Episode data elements are not included in the options list as they are allowed to have a blank value (eg. Episode End Date) or there is no missing value provided in the specification and the system doesn't allow blank values to be submitted (eg. Principal Focus of Treatment Plan):
+Some Episode data elements are not included in the options list as they are allowed to have a blank value (eg. Episode End Date), or there is no missing value provided in the specification and the system doesn't allow blank values to be submitted (eg. Principal Focus of Treatment Plan):